 Around the World with Animal Embassy

 Animal Embassy will take participants on a journey from the rainforests of South America to the plains of Africa.
 Zoology will meet geography as we learn about animals and the diverse habitats in which they live.
 We’ll explore the tools they need to survive in rainforests, deserts, grasslands and more.
-Live Animal Ambassadors will include animals such as an African Hedgehog, a Red-footed Tortoise, a Monk Parakeet, a Central American Milk Snake, a Chilean Rose-Haired Tarantula, an African Savannah Monitor, a Chinese Water Dragon and Australian White’s Tree Frogs.
+Live Animal Ambassadors will include animals such as an African Hedgehog, a Red-footed Tortoise, a Monk Parakeet, a Central American Milk Snake, a Chilean Rose-Haired Tarantula, a Chinese Water Dragon and Australian White’s Tree Frogs.
 Animal Embassy enables people of all ages to connect with the natural world with this unforgettable, live animal presentation!

 Be amazed by the talents of a diverse group of Animal Ambassadors that build complicated structures.
 In nature, many creatures contribute to the success of others by building homes and creating places to rear their young.
 We’ll study the architectural feats of nest building, burrow making and web spinning as well as how structures created by some animals help others to survive.
-Meet live Animal Ambassadors such as a Red- Foot Tortoise, a Monk Parakeet, a Mandarin Duck, a Chilean Rose-Haired Tarantula, a Ferret, an Argentinian Horned Frog and an African Porcupine.
+Meet live Animal Ambassadors such as a Red- Foot Tortoise, a Monk Parakeet, a Chilean Rose-Haired Tarantula, an Argentinian Horned Frog and an African Porcupine.
 We will also see artifacts including Bird & Paper Wasp nests.

 Animals on the Move

 Like humans, animals have many methods of locomotion.
 We get from place to place by walking, running, flying on airplanes and driving in cars.
 Some of us use other methods to move around such as wheelchairs, scooters and bicycles.
 Animals too have a variety of ways to get where they need to go!
 Animals swim, glide, dig, slither, climb, jump and hop.
 They move for many reasons such as to find food and to escape predators.
 The ability to move is often essential to their survival.
-We will meet Animal Ambassadors representing different methods of locomotion such as an African Hedghog, an Alligator Snapping Turtle, an Indian Peahen, a White’s Tree Frog and an Indian Sand Boa.
+We will meet Animal Ambassadors representing different methods of locomotion such as an African Hedgehog, an Alligator Snapping Turtle, an Indian Peahen, a White’s Tree Frog and an Indian Sand Boa.